An axiomatic approach to diversity: Concluding remarks

 \section{Concluding remarks}

-Although many of the properties required of a sensible diversity measure seem simple, we have seen that it is not easy to produce one.
-In particular, the requirement for such a measure to take into account complicated symmetry considerations (and the fact that it it is not obvious precisely what these should be) seems to make the problem rather difficult.
-Nevertheless, it is hoped that the ideas presented in this paper have gone some way towards building a rigorous framework for diversity, and developing a measure that is truly satisfactory.
+Although many of the properties required of a diversity measure seem simple, we have seen that it is not easy to produce one.
+In particular, the requirement for such a measure to take into account complicated equidistance/symmetry considerations (and the fact that it it is not obvious precisely what these should be) seems to make the problem rather difficult.
+Nevertheless, it is hoped that the ideas presented in this paper have helped towards building a rigorous framework for diversity, and developing a measure that is truly satisfactory.